12 Foods That Put New Jersey On the Map (Besides Bagels + Pizza)

 Campbell’s Soup

 The invention of the popular condensed soup almost didn’t happen at all.
-Joseph A. Campbell, founder of the well-known brand that bears his name, started the company in 1869 in Camden, NJ.
-Just a few years later in 1897 the general manager of Campbell’s reluctantly hired his 24-year old chemist nephew Dr. Dorrance.
-It was Dorrance who invented the idea of condensed soup which revolutionized the soup industry.
+Joseph A. Campbell, founder of the well-known brand that bears his name, started the company in 1869 in Camden.
+Just a few years later, in 1897, the general manager of Campbell’s reluctantly hired his 24-year-old chemist nephew, Dr. Dorrance.
+It was Dorrance who invented the idea of condensed soup, which revolutionized the soup industry.

 Fat Sandwich

 For anyone who has been a little intoxicated late at night and made a snack, you know interesting combinations are prone to come up.
 Perhaps the most famous drunk late-night snack creation is the fat sandwich.
-Historians know the origin of this sandwich is Rutgers University in New Brunswick, NJ, but it is legend that in the 1970s a drunk student asked a local food truck to pile a heaping of greasy foods onto one roll.
+Historians know the origin of this sandwich is Rutgers University in New Brunswick, where the grease truck business R U Hungry introduced what is now known as the “Fat Cat” in the 1970s.
+R U Hungry combined two cheeseburgers and French fries into one sandwich, which quickly became a popular snack for hungover students.
 The rest is history.
-Others say it was a local restaurant that created the original “Fat Cat” consisting of a double cheeseburger, fries, lettuce, tomato, mayonnaise, and ketchup.
-Today, fat sandwiches can be enjoyed for any meal with breakfast ones usually hosting chicken fingers, bacon, eggs, cheese, and fries, between two pieces of bread..
+Today, fat sandwiches can be enjoyed for any meal, with breakfast ones usually hosting chicken fingers, bacon, eggs, cheese, and fries, between two pieces of bread.

 Zeppoles